 Cost of Living

-Three local hospitals rank among the best for cancer care
+Three local hospitals rank among the Nation’s best for cancer care.

 North Carolina has some of the country’s top medical facilities as well as affordable health care costs.
-Four respected medical schools produce leading medical professionals that serve patients across the state and nation: Duke University School of Medicine, Brody School of Medicine at East Carolina University, The University of North Carolina at Chapel Hill School of Medicine, and Wake Forest University School of Medicine.
+Four respected medical schools produce leading medical professionals that serve patients across the state and nation: Duke University, East Carolina University, The University of North Carolina at Chapel Hill, and Wake Forest University.
 In addition to the state’s largest hospitals, including Carolinas Medical Center and Duke University Medical Center, there are more than 100 community hospitals here.

 Arts & Culture